ry007/mini-hackathon/README.md

     2. ArrayList
        * This stores the entire sequence of words in one game.

-### Enter and declare

 ### Computing Score

 To make things interesting, each alphabet has an associated score with it based on how rarely it is used in words.
 The final score upon declaring is the user's score.
-The user can declare at any point of time.
 The player with the highest score wins!

+### Instructions

+There is a separate instructions option available for the user to view the instructions at any point of time within the game!